 Sexual harassment in the workplace may also involve any of the following or some combination of them:

 - Illegal Touching

 - Unlawful touching

-Many employers conduct team building exercises away from their principal place of business or hold holiday or office parties.
+Many employers also conduct team building exercises away from their principal place of business or hold holiday or office parties.
 It is crucial to be aware that you may have grounds to bring a workplace harassment lawsuit even if you are away from your employer’s offices if you were engaged in tasks or events that were job-related.